Whiteknight/Rosella/libraries/test.md

 may create problems within the running test Suite, and will certainly run afoul of future changes and refactors in this library.
 Don't do it.
 If you really need to store data you can do so in the TestContext instead.

+### Test.TestStatus

+Every TestCase object has a `Rosella.Test.TestStatus` object.
+The TestStatus object is used to control the test, provide information about the test to the Suite, and contain information about result status which is communicated to the Result object.
+Every TestCase has a TestStatus available.
+This class cannot be modified, subclassed, or replaced.

 ## Private Classes